top of page

 Chris McLellan

-• 2 min read
+• 3 min read

 Chris McLellan, principle at the Friends Electric personal consultancy shares why the ROSES prompt framework is a must-have for scalable AI marketing.
 Learn how simple, structured prompts reduce iteration, boost consistency, and save time across campaigns.

-Why Prompt Frameworks Matter
+Why AI Prompt Frameworks Matter

 Prompt frameworks are having a moment.
 As AI adoption spreads across marketing teams, there’s growing interest in ways to structure prompts to get more consistent, brand-safe results.
 The goal is clear: reduce trial and error, save time, and make outputs more predictable.